Haizzz/thread6/README.md

 ## Installation

 ## Quickstart
-Use the `threaded` decorator to turn a method into a threaded method
+Use the `threaded` decorator to turn a method into a threaded method.
+That's it!
 ```python
 @_pp.threaded()
 def threaded_print():